JakeSteam/blog-programming/_drafts/2023-06-07-example-onboarding-docs-remote-engineers.md

 Whilst this may seem like almost nothing on a first day, that's by design!
 If the new joiner has capacity they can dive deeper into areas they want to get ahead on, or even just socialise more.
 There's a million new things to learn, there's no need to front-load all the information.

-To that end, here's the documentation included in Day 1:
+The introductory sessions should be organised by the hiring manager (who should be doing mini-checkins throughout), and will be covered in [product](#product) and [design](#design).
+For asynchronous information, here's the documentation included in Day 1:

 #### Team